 I recently wrote about how long it took for me to renew my passport and from what I’m hearing, some people are experiencing some major delays.
 If your passport is expiring this year, I would recommend you start the renewal process sooner than later.
 Fortunately for me, it only took two months to renew my passport but others have reported turn-around times closer to the three-month mark.
 And if you have Global Entry, you need to update your Trusted Traveler Program profile with your new passport number as well, which can take some time.
+You may want to check out this Expedited passport renewal article here if you need to speed up your passport renewal process!

 As a reminder, when you renew your U.S. passport, you will be issued a new passport number.
 I don’t know why they do this as it would be much easier to just keep the same passport number but they don’t and it’s super annoying.
 Fortunately, the Trusted Traveler Program (TTP) portal, which manages your Global Entry and TSA PreCheck profiles, allows you to update your Global Entry profile with your new passport number, with some exceptions.